We have had just under 800 applications to become a wholetime firefighter following our recruitment weekend.

 - Enclosed Space - This involves negotiating through a measured crawl way wearing a Breathing Apparatus facemask within a set.
 Half the route will be with clear vision, the other half with obscured vision.
 You will also be required to perform tasks during the test.
 This must be completed in under 5 minutes.

-- Equipment Carry - A variety of equipment will need to be carried to a fire scene must be completed in under 6 minutes.
+- Equipment Carry - A variety of equipment will need to be carried to a fire scene.
+This test will be timed.

 This tests muscular strength and stamina.